okfn/ckanjs-deprecated/README.rst

 remote cross-site POST and PUT requests to the CKAN server.
 For this to work you will need to have CORS-enabled your CKAN site.

+NOTE: as of August 2011 CORS is built into CKAN itself.

 Here's how to do this on Apache::

     Header always set Access-Control-Allow-Origin "*"